St. Mary’s Church of England Primary School Governing Body

 "Governors have secured excellent leadership for RE and collective worship.
 Pupils enjoy and are excited by RE.
 The balanced curriculum ensures that pupils acquire key skills and make excellent progress.
 They have a good understanding of Christian belief, recognising it to be a multi-cultural worldwide faith.
 RE provides a safe space in which pupils share ideas about faith, showing great respect for the beliefs of others."

 Associate members (regulation 12)

-Associate members are appointed by the governing body to serve on one or more governing body committee.
+Associate members are appointed by the governing body to serve on one or more governing body committees.
 They may also attend full governing body meetings.
-They are not governors and therefore do not have a vote in governing body decisions, but may be given a vote on decision made by committees to which they are appointed.
+They are not governors and therefore do not have a vote in governing body decisions, but may be given a vote on decisions made by committees to which they are appointed.

 UNICEF Gold Report 2018